breatheco-de/main-documentation/README.md

 > BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.

-### Right now, the project is divided in three main products:
+### BreatheCode's code is divided in 4 main verticals:
 - **Tools**: Stuff you can download and use to learn how to build software faster.
 - **Libraries**: Some libraries targeted to fix recurrent coding challenges like: Session Management, Notifications, etc.
 - **Apps**: We build software for teaching purposes only.
 - **APIs**: Assets for teachers.
+If you wa

 ## How to contribute
 You can contribute to BreatheCode in two different ways: